xen-42/ow-mod-jam-3-base/README.md

 ![image](https://github.com/xen-42/ow-mod-jam-3-base/assets/22628069/0e02d50e-1653-47eb-991c-85f4143d8d42)

-For the third mod jam (theme COMMUNITY) all mods will take place in the same star system.
+For the third mod jam (theme COMMUNITY) all mods take place in the same star system.
+This star system!

-**This mod will be highly experimental during the jam as compatibility concerns are brought up!**
+**This mod does not include the jam entries on its own, you must install those separately!**

-### Compatibility fixes covered:
+### Compatibility fixes covered during the jam:
 - It will reconfigure orbits to ensure there is no overlap
 - It will rearrange ship log entries to not overlap, however THE SHIP LOGS MUST BE MANUALLY POSITIONED IN YOUR SYSTEM CONFIG
 - It will reposition static bodies to be in a ring around the sun (45 degrees up from the plane of the solar system)